8lers/8lers.github.io/index.md

 # Welcome to the BIOL 812 week 4 project for Leif
 This is a simple website built using GitHub Pages, with the goal of learning how to set up a repository and _basic_ website.
 This is **very** simplified, although some **_modifications_** will be made to formats and header styles.

-# What has GitHub ever done for us?
+# What has Git ever done for us?
 ![Alt Text](/life-of-brian.jpg)

 That's a good question.
 [Let's have a look at another page on this site](/Page2.md) for the answer.
 We can also talk about nerdy stuff like how to undo commits in Git and revert a detached HEAD state at [this page](/Page3.md).